mof2/volterra/README.md

 where:

-·         type      is a string containing the polynomial type
+* type      is a string containing the polynomial type: ('ihp': inhomogeneous polynomial kernel, 'ap': adaptive polynomial kernel)

-§         'ihp':      inhomogeneous polynomial kernel

-§         'ap':       adaptive polynomial kernel

-·         degree   is the polynomial degree of the GP
+* degree   is the polynomial degree of the GP

-·         hp          is a (column) vector of hyperparameters
+* hp          is a (column) vector of hyperparameters

-·         method  is a string containing the model selection method
+* method  is a string containing the model selection method ('llh':log likelihood, 'gpp': Geissers surrogate predictive probability, 'loo': Leave-one-out MSE)

-§         'llh':      log likelihood

-§         'gpp':      Geissers surrogate predictive probability

-§         'loo':      Leave-one-out MSE

-·         target    is a (column) vector (of size n) of targets
+* target    is a (column) vector (of size n) of targets

-·         gp         is the returned gaussian process struct, it simply contains the parameters provided to the function
+* gp         is the returned gaussian process struct, it simply contains the parameters provided to the function

-Computation of the explicit nth-order Volterra operator
+## Computation of the explicit nth-order Volterra operator

 The computation of the explicit nth-order Volterra operator from the implicitly given polynomial expansion is done by the function gpP_volt.m.

 Usage: eta = gpP_volt(gp, volt_deg)

 where:

-·         gp            is a Gaussian Process struct with precomputed variables
+* gp            is a Gaussian Process struct with precomputed variables

-·         volt_deg is the degree of the Volterra operator of interest
+* volt_deg is the degree of the Volterra operator of interest

-·         eta           are the coefficients of the monomials in the nth-order Volterra operator.
+*  eta           are the coefficients of the monomials in the nth-order Volterra operator.
 The order of the coefficients follows the order of the monomials computed by alltupels.m, e.g., for 2D input and the 2nd-order operator, we have

-o        indices         monomials            coefficient          result
+indices         monomials            coefficient          result

-o        1     1 =>      x1^2                                 h_11                 eta(1)
+1     1 =>      x1^2                                 h_11                 eta(1)

-o        2     1 =>      x2*x1                               h_21                 eta(2)
+2     1 =>      x2*x1                               h_21                 eta(2)

-o        1     2 =>      x1*x2                               h_21                 eta(3)
+1     2 =>      x1*x2                               h_21                 eta(3)

-o        2     2 =>      X2^2                                 h_22                 eta(4)
+2     2 =>      X2^2                                 h_22                 eta(4)

 In general, starting with 1, the nth index is only changed when the (n-1)th index has undergone all possible permutations.

 As in gpP_pred, the Gaussian process struct 'gp' must contain the precomputed inverse variance 'gp.invK'.
 This is computed with 'gpP_eval'.
 If gpP_amsd is used for model selection all the necessary values are filled in.

 References
 [1] Rasmussen, C. E., & Williams, C. K. I. (2006).
 Gaussian processes for machine learning.
 Cambridge, MA: MIT Press.